-I was recently talking with a Record to Report (R2R) thought-leader at a $30B food and beverage retailer and they were in the process of reviewing their R2R organizational structure.
+I was recently talking with a financial reporting thought-leader at a $30B food and beverage retailer and they were in the process of reviewing their organizational structure.
 Their global team included the expected responsibilities of Account Reconciliation, Disclosure Management and Statutory Reporting but it was great to see that they had expanded their scope of conversations to include Payroll, Tax, Treasury and a few other key areas.
 I asked him why these were included to which he responded in a two-part answer:

 - Each of these areas are involved in a core system of controls for Account Reconciliations

 - Each of these areas performed financial controls utilizing their dedicated systems of record (Tax, Treasury, Payroll, etc.) which are primarily resident in their main ERP